 OptionsHouse ReviewOpen an Account

-$4.75 flat fee trades; two flexible commission plans for options trading; easy to use platform; variety of useful tools for trading options.
+$4.75 flat-fee trades; two flexible commission plans for options trading; easy-to-use platform.

 |Commissions & Fees|

 OptionsHouse is a discount broker backed by Peak6 investments, one of the largest options-trading firms in the U.S. OptionsHouse makes its mark in the discount trading space by providing clients with multiple options trading tools and competitive commission rates for options traders.

 The OptionsHouse 2.0 platform is the broker's key to client success because it makes trading straight-forward.
 Like most discount brokers, OptionsHouse only utilizes a web-based platform and does not offer a desktop counterpart, typically reserved for the most demanding of traders.

 Commissions & Fees

 Cheap and no-gimmick trading is a vital part of the OptionsHouse experience, and they deliver with flying colors.
 All stock trades are $4.75, and orders only will be charged differently if they are OTCBB, less than $2 per share, or if the order is more than 50,000 shares in total size.

 As far as options trading goes, two commission plans are available.
 The first is designed for less frequent traders, with single-leg options costing $5 for up to five contracts, with any additional contracts costing $1 each.
 Active options traders will prefer the second plan, which is $8.50, plus $.15 per contract for single- leg orders.
 And for spread trades, clients also have two options: up to 10 contracts for $10 ($1 for each contract thereafter) or $12.50 plus $.15 per contract.
 Plans can be changed on a daily basis through the platform.